 Pegboard and Wall Panels for Workshop Organization

 Investing in pegboard storage or adjustable wall panels is a great option if you’ll be using your shed as a workshop or hobby shed.
 These types of storage systems have an incredible amount of storage accessories to go with them, including hooks, small shelves, hangers, baskets, and bags.
 Pegboard or wall panel storage works well for tool organization.
-It is also valuable for clearing up floor space by hanging up items that would otherwise be on the floor, such as bikes, water hoses, and extension cords.
+It is also valuable for clearing up floor space in small storage sheds by hanging up items that would otherwise be on the floor, such as bikes, water hoses, and extension cords.

 Photo Source: The Creativity Exchange